it-insights/it-insights-blog/content/Azure-Networking-Hub-Spoke-with-NVA-and-Azure-Firewall.md

 #### Spoke-VNet UDR

-::blog-image
----
-alt: Spoke Subnet UDR
-src: posts/azure-networking-hub-spoke-with-nva-and-azure-firewall/spoke_udr.png
----
+::blog-image{alt="Spoke Subnet UDR" src="posts/azure-networking-hub-spoke-with-nva-and-azure-firewall/spoke_udr.png"}
 ::

 This UDR sets the Azure Firewall as default route.
 As the implicit learned VNET peering routes have a longer prefix, the traffic between Dev 1 and Dev 2 still flows directly.
 This avoids unnecessary costs on the Azure Firewall, as well as peering traffic costs.

 #### Firewall UDR

-::blog-image
----
-alt: Firewall Subnet UDR
-src: posts/azure-networking-hub-spoke-with-nva-and-azure-firewall/fw_udr.png
----
+::blog-image{alt="Firewall Subnet UDR" src="posts/azure-networking-hub-spoke-with-nva-and-azure-firewall/fw_udr.png"}
 ::

 The UDR added to the AzureFirewallSubnet contains all Routes that need to be forwarded to the NVA.
 In this case one on-premises network that is available over the S2S VPN, established on the NVA.